 A bulky padded sterile gauze dressing has been applied to your toe(s).
-It is essential unless otherwise advised by the Chiropodist, that this dressing is kept in place and absolutely dry until it is removed by the Chiropodist at your follow-up appointment which is usually 5 –7 days.
+It is essential unless otherwise advised by the Chiropodist, that this dressing is kept in place and absolutely dry until it is removed by the Chiropodist at your follow-up appointment which is usually 5 –7 days after the procedure.
 Should the dressing become loose, reinforce the area with a suitable tape of your own.
-Do not soak or bathe your toe(s).
+Do NOT soak or bathe your toe(s).

-Upon your return to the foot clinic in 5 – 7 days the Chiropodist will remove the dressing and note the progress of healing.
+Upon your return to the foot clinic in 5 – 7 days, the Chiropodist will remove the dressing and note the progress of healing.
 The toe(s) will then be redressed.
 If the area is healing well, the Chiropodist will prescribe a topical antiseptic and/or antibiotic and a course of home treatment to do yourself.
-Verbal instruction will be given to you at this stage.
+Verbal instructions will be provided to you at this stage.
 Please do not hesitate to ask the Chiropodist any questions you may have about home dressings.